 If the increase in the salary pool is at or below the increase in the cost of living (CPI-U), the entire increase in the pool will go to Standard Merit.
 If the increase in the salary pool is above the increase in the cost of living, then the percent going to Standard Merit will be cost of living plus one quarter of the remainder of the increase in the pool.
 Standard Merit will be distributed to recipients as a percent of salary or of the mean of the rank, whichever is greater.
-Additional and Extraordinary Merit will be distributed in such a way that each faculty member who receives Extraordinary Merit in a given year will receive the same dollar amount, and it will be twice the amount awarded to each recipient of Additional Merit.
+Additional Merit will be distributed in such a way that each faculty member who receives Additional Merit in a given year will receive the same dollar amount.

-GF: 10/23/2009 Amended AC: 02/25/2013
+GF: 10/23/2009 Amended AC: 02/25/2013 Amended: GF 05/16/2017